 - Persons who are not suitable for bifocal image;

-- For people over 40 years of age with myopia, presbyopia.
+- For people who are over 40 years age with myopia, presbyopia.
 People who are farsighted and nearsighted often need to take off their glasses or wear two pairs of glasses with different distant and near prescriptions.

 - Teenagers or children with myopia need two pairs of glasses with different prescriptions of distance and proximity.

-How to adapt to progressive multi-focus glasses at first?
+How to adapt to progressive multi-focus glasses for the first time?

 - Far-sighted objects: Look up and look at the object through the top of the lens (far-sighted area).

 - Near-sighted objects: Keep the head and horizontal plane about 45 degrees, so that the eyeball turns downward, through the lens below (near-sighted area) to see the object.
 If it is not very clear, slightly rotate the eyes or adjust the head position, raising the head position until you find the most ideal area to see near things.

 Discomfort that may occur at your first wear:

 - Slightly dizzy, walk shaky, go upstairs need to be careful when you are exercising.

 - Spatial sensation changes, distance judgment and depth sensation of objects change.
 First wearers should not drive at once and not do strenuous exercise.